-An applicant for a Validation grant must choose one of the four absolute priorities.
-Applications will be peer reviewed and scored; scores will be rank ordered by absolute priority, so an applicant must clearly identify the specific absolute priority and subpart that the proposed project addresses.
-Applicants that choose to submit an application under the absolute priority for Serving Rural Communities must identify an additional absolute priority.
-The peer-reviewed scores for applications submitted under the Serving Rural Communities priority will be ranked with other applications under the Serving Rural Communities priority and not included in the ranking for the additional priority that the applicant identifies.
-This design helps to ensure that applicants under the Serving Rural Communities priority receive an "apples to apples" comparison with other rural applicants.
+Applicants must address one of the first four absolute priorities.
+An applicant that addresses Absolute Priority 4, Serving Rural Communities, must also address one of the first three absolute priorities.
+Because applications will be rank ordered by absolute priority, applicants must clearly identify the specific absolute priority that the proposed project addresses.
+Applications submitted under Absolute Priority 4 will be ranked with other applications under Absolute Priority 4 and not included in the ranking for the additional priority that the applicant identified.
+This design helps us ensure that applications under Absolute Priority 4 receive an "apples to apples" comparison with other applicants addressing the Serving Rural Communities priority.